orbeon/orbeon-forms-doc/installation/replication.md

 Sessions are still sticky for performance reasons.
 Because Orbeon Forms stores a lot of information in memory, and there are data structures associated with that information, there is a cost to recreate all necessary data structures at each request.
-Therefore, usually, requests for a given user must constantly reach the same server.
+Therefore, requests for a given user must constantly reach the same server.
 However, if a server fails, then there is a one-time cost to recreating data structures on the new server for the given user (in fact, for a given form in use by that user).